rezasabourinejad/youtube-transcriber-tool/README.md

 # YouTube Video Transcriber

 A modern web application that downloads YouTube videos and converts them to text using speech recognition.
-Built with Node.js and Whisper AI.
+Built with Node.js and AssemblyAI.

 ## Features

 - 🎥 Download YouTube videos using yt-dlp
-- 🎯 Convert video audio to text using Whisper AI
+- 🎯 Convert video audio to text using AssemblyAI
 - 🔍 Search through transcription with timestamp links
 - 📝 Download transcription as SRT file
 - 🎨 Modern, responsive UI